 C. As per need; it’s rotational, we purchased two times a month.

 If you selected A or B: Homes where cleaning supplies are bought in bulk, require more storage space.
 Therefore, in addition to a sink unit, you can opt for a single door base unit for storing a large number of supplies.

 If you selected C: In this case, most kitchens with minimal supplies can use the space within the sink unit.

 Kitchen design style quiz question #9: What method do you use for purifying drinking water?

 If you selected A: A kitchen is incomplete without a water dispenser.
 Present in every kitchen, this essential unit requires plenty of space.
 Subsequently, bubble tops or water cans require a sturdy platform to be placed on.

 If you selected B: Whereas, RO units should be placed in a convenient part of the kitchen.

 Talk to your designer, armed with this data in hand!
 Knowing what you need is half the job done.

-If you enjoyed taking this kitchen design style quiz, we have another one for you.
-Check out Does Your Kitchen Need Open Shelves?
+If you enjoyed taking this kitchen design style quiz, check out these other Kitchen Interior Designs.

 Send in your comments & suggestions.